thekalvpsia/optiroute/README.md

 - **Google Maps Integration**: Provides a link to open the optimized route in Google Maps.
 - **Location Autocomplete**: Allows users to enter business names or addresses with Google Places Autocomplete.
 - **Current Location Support**: Users can set their starting point using their current location.
-- **Error Handling**: Alerts users when an invalid address is entered.
+- **Error Handling**: Alerts users when an invalid address is entered and suggests corrections.
 - **Dark Theme**: Styled with a minimalist Dracula-inspired dark theme.
 - **Mobile-Friendly Design**: Works on both desktop and mobile devices.
 - **Smooth Animations**: Fade-in effect for a better user experience.
+- **Improved API Security**: Utilizes a hybrid approach to secure API keys while maintaining performance.

 ## Technologies Used